 International Studies students receive their diploma

-325 students received their Bachelor’s Diploma of International Studies on 30 August 2019.
-The students received their diplomas in the historic Pieterskerk in Leiden, in front of a large audience of family and friends.
-With more than 1100 people present, including 325 graduates, this was the largest graduation ceremony of the programme since its founding in 2012.
+On 2 September 2022, 300 students received their Bachelor Diploma of International Studies.
+The students were awarded their diplomas in the historic Pieterskerk in Leiden, in front of a large audience of family and friends.
+With about 1000 people present, including the graduates, the International Studies Graduation Ceremony went ‘back to normal’ after two years of Corona restrictions.